aelb66/NLP-News-Headline-Classification/index.md

-# How I created news sentiment classifiers using Python and how you can too
+# How I created a sentiment classification model on news data using Python and how you can too

 ![image of newspapers on a stand](markus-spiske-2G8mnFvH8xk-unsplash.jpg)
 <br />